 Here are a few things about Chinese tea and culture and ceremony:

-1. The Chinese tea culture and ceremony has existed for thousands of generations:
+The Chinese tea culture and ceremony have existed for thousands of generations

-2. The Chinese tea comes in four major variants:
+The Chinese tea comes in four major variants

 They are white, green, black, and oolong.
 There are other variants that are not strictly categorized as tea, such as jasmine and chrysanthemum flower teas.
 Even though they are really not considered as tea, they nonetheless provide the same unique, refreshing flavor.
 The tea variants can also differ based on the season each is produced.

-3. Chinese tea was first used as a medicine:
+Chinese tea was first used as a medicine

 At the start of the 8th century, the Chinese routinely boiled tea with the belief that it had medicinal properties they could harness.
 Some of the remedies it was supposed to provide included reduction of heat and improvement of eyesight.
 Even at the moment, even with the advent of modern medicine, some variants of white tea are used in the treatment of measles in Chinese children.

-4. For the Chinese, the older the tea, the more expensive it is:
+The older the tea, the more expensive it is

-5. Certain Key Facts to Know about drinking Chinese tea:
+Certain key facts to know about drinking Chinese tea

 There is so much to be said about the Chinese tea culture and ceremony.
 This list is not exhaustive.
 However, I am sure that with the ones listed here, you have come to learn a few things you didn’t know before.